-a) monitor fishing vessel and trap compliance with the present Recommendation,

-- b) record and report upon the fishing activity, which shall include, inter alia, the following: - amount of catch (including by-catch), that also includes species disposition, such as retained on board or discarded dead or alive, - area of catch by latitude and longitude, - measure of effort (e.g., number of sets, number of hooks, etc.), as defined in the ICCAT Manual for different gears, - date of catch. - c) observe and estimate catches and verify entries made in the logbook, - d) sight and record vessels that may be fishing contrary to ICCAT conservation measures.
+- a) monitor fishing vessels and traps compliance with the present Recommendation, - b) record and report upon the fishing activity, which shall include, inter alia, the following: - amount of catch (including by-catch), that also includes species disposition, such as retained on board or discarded dead or alive, - area of catch by latitude and longitude, - measure of effort (e.g., number of sets, number of hooks, etc.), as defined in the ICCAT Manual for different gears, - date of catch. - c) observe and estimate catches and verify entries made in the logbook, - d) sight and record vessels that may be fishing contrary to ICCAT conservation measures.

-In addition, the observer shall carry out scientific work, such as collecting Task II data, when required by the Commission, based on the instructions from the SCRS.
+In addition, the observer shall carry out scientific work, such as collecting all the necessary data required by the Commission, based on the instructions from the SCRS.